PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-18 05:45:47
+Last updated: 2024-04-18 05:46:21
-Random Quote: Because sometimes, even when you know how something's gonna end, that doesn't mean you can't enjoy the ride. - Ted Mosby
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow